totalhack/zillion/README.md

 `Zillion's` goal is to support any database technology that SQLAlchemy supports.
 That said the support and testing levels in `Zillion` vary at the moment.
-In particular, the ability to do type conversions, database reflection, and kill running queries all require some database specific code for support.
+In particular, the ability to do type conversions, database reflection, and kill running queries all require some database-specific code for support.
 The following list summarizes known support levels.
 Your mileage may vary with untested database technologies that SQLAlchemy supports (it might work just fine, just hasn't been tested yet).
+Please report bugs and help add more support!

 * SQLite: supported and tested
 * MySQL: supported and tested